 I love a good spring roll.
 But I have a little secret to tell you.
 They’re really just as good when they’re baked as they are when they’re fried.
-I like a good fried thing as much as the next girl, but it’s easier and distinctly less messy to put them on a baking sheet and cook ’em up until crisp.
+I like a good fried spring roll as much as the next girl, but it’s easier and distinctly less messy to put them on a baking sheet and cook ’em up until crisp.

 It’s a good thing I discovered how effective this method of making spring rolls can be, because I’ve been on a spring roll tear lately.
 Every time I go out, I am tempted by these little crispy bites and the beauty of dipping them in spicy-sweet sauce.